enyo/otmar-book/README.md

-otmar-book
+Otmar book
 ==========

-Project for a friend
+Project for a friend.
+Move on – Nothing to see.